specs-sh/expect/README.md

 _Every project is different, you should author your own expectations!_

-If you have a common set of assertions which you perform in your tests
+If you have a common set of assertions which you perform in your tests:

 ```sh
 checkIfConfigIsValid() {